Steckdoose4711/powerberry/README.md

     docker-compose -f docker-compose.prod.yml up -d --build

+Undeploy all containers with

+    docker-compose down

+### Troubleshooting

 Check the logs with

     docker-compose logs -f

-Undeploy all containers with

-    docker-compose down
+If you encounter errors like `PermissionError: [Errno 1] Operation not permitted` on Raspbian Buster, read [this comment](https://github.com/Steckdoose4711/powerberry/issues/13#issuecomment-955240891).

 ## 👩‍💻 Local Development